EMPOWER YOUR IDEAS

 Crafting Your Signature Story – You will draft your signature talk so that it’s clearly written in your own voice, but I’ll coach you along the way, with a special focus on getting to the heart of your personal story, and ensuring your structure and key messaging are truly compelling.

 Presentation and Delivery – You’ll memorize and then rehearse your messaging and signature talk with me, paying attention to body language, voice, your style and personal branding.
 Practice is everything!

 The program includes story editing by email between Skype sessions, as well as recommended reading, worksheets and personal development exercises.

 *NB if you have to achieve results in under 6 weeks, we can arrange a special schedule that’s tailored to your needs.

 What’s The Investment?
-SPECIAL INTRODUCTORY RATE of $795, starting in early 2018
+SPECIAL INTRODUCTORY RATE of $795, starting in May 2018

 Your SPECIAL BONUS

-As your special bonus, you will be the subject of a BRAVA Magazine interview.
+As your special bonus for signing up for the introductory rate, you will be the subject of a BRAVA Magazine interview (‘On the Rise’ section.)